nus-cs2103/website-base/admin/courseOverview.md

 **This way of 'jumping around' topics feels chaotic but consider the benefits**:
 * It allows you to start doing SE projects early, and do it iteratively too.
 That is, you can start with a small project from the very start and make it bigger progressively, learning from earlier mistakes, and getting multiple chances improve on previous attempts.
 * Important SE aspects such as testing can be practiced from the very beginning.
 If we followed a sequential approach, you can only learn it near the end of the semester.
 * Lower risk of missing out some SE aspects altogether.
-For example, suppose your schedule got heavier in the second half of the semester and you could barely follow the module during that half.
+For example, suppose your schedule got heavier in the second half of the semester and you could barely follow the course during that half.
 You still go away with the basic knowledge of _all_ SE aspects rather than knowing some aspects fully and missing some other aspects altogether.

-**To help you cope with the non-sequential progression of topics,** this module website contains two versions of the topics.
+**To help you cope with the non-sequential progression of topics,** this course website contains two versions of the topics.
 In the [Schedule page](../schedule/index.html), you'll find the topics organized into the order we cover them in each week.
 In the [Textbook page](../se-book-adapted/index.html), you'll find the topics in their natural sequential order.
 This format is suitable for exam reference.
 </box>

 </div>

-Given below is a summary of what the module covers and does not cover.
+Given below is a summary of what the course covers and does not cover.

 Topic | {{ icon_tick_green }} Covered | {{ icon_x_red }} Not covered
 ------|---------|------------